 Sophomore Kate Walker has decided to try something new this year.
 She secures a spot on her school’s swim team—but soon becomes obsessed with practice and making it through the championships with flying colors.
 When Kate’s teammates encourage her to do something illegal to get through her events at the championship swim meet she is faced with choosing to do what she knows is right or risking it all and facing the potential consequences.
 What will Kate do?

-My Review: I remember reading this book for the first time and loving every second of it.
+I remember reading this book for the first time and loving every second of it.
 But as I sat there happily turning pages, suddenly—what’s this?—I could make a choice of what happens next?
 This was the first book I ever read where I got to make decisions on where the characters would go or what they would do.
 I was thrilled!

 Nicole O’Dell penned a relatable book that gets points across in a creative way.
 Honestly, I wish more people wrote books like this!